Anchorage

 ADVERTISEMENT

-The AFN Exhibit Fair runs Thursday through Saturday and includes more than 100 exhibitors from organizations to political campaigns and state agencies.
+The AFN Exhibit Fair runs Thursday through Saturday and includes more than 100 exhibitors, from organizations to political campaigns and state agencies.

 The AFN Banquet puts a cap on the weekend, celebrating Indigenous cultures and reflecting on the week’s work.
 The banquet is scheduled for 7 p.m.
 Saturday at the Dena’ina Center.
-Tickets are $100 each or with tables that seat 10 starting at $1,000 and up to $2,000 for VIP tables.
+Tickets are $100 each, with tables that seat 10 starting at $1,000 and up to $2,000 for VIP tables.
 This year’s entertainment is Deg Xit’an songster and storyteller George Holly and Hawaii reggae band H3.
 Cody Paqueno is the banquet host.

 Travel discounts are available for lodging and with an Alaska Airlines discount code.
 Delegates can ride the People Mover city buses in Anchorage for free during the convention.